dannguyen/journalism-syllabi/README.md

         <h5>Advanced Interactive Data Visualization » 2015; Spring <br>
             <a href="https://github.com/chriscanipe/Data-Vis-Spring-2015">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>We’ll be exploring tools and principles that help us visualize data and tell stories online.
+        We’ll be exploring tools and principles that help us visualize data and tell stories online.
 There are a lot of ways to skin the proverbial cat, but we’re going to focus on basic JavaScript programming, everyday data formatting and visualization techniques that leverage the D3.js library.
-At the end...</em></p>
+At the end
+        </small></p>

         <p>Instructors: Chris Canipe, Mike Jenner</p>
     </td>
     <td>
-        University of Missouri
+        <small>University of Missouri</small>
     </td>
   </tr>